 A small dose of stearic acid in the candle mix also fixes the candle scent longer, preventing aroma migration.

 The addition of amounts of stearic acid together with the paraffin and the rest of the products is used to modify the candle’s melting point.
 This use is intended to improve the properties when stored with heat or to maintain the shape of the candle when lit.

 Stearic acid also helps to improve the appearance and opacity of candles.

 In some formulations, this material acts as a repellent for rodents and other animals that can affect crops and plants.

-Stearic acid, in nature, is generated by the decomposition or degradation of animal fats, to which these animals associate it with death and putrefaction, staying away.
+In nature, is generated by the decomposition or degradation of animal fats, to which these animals associate it with death and putrefaction, staying away.

 It is used as a coating for metallic powders to prevent oxidation and to be able to store them for long periods of time.